In 2025, Boris Nectoux and me are offering a PhD fellowship on the reflected McKean-Vlasov diffusions. Feel free to contact us if you are interested.

 \]

 Intuitively, the empirical measure \(\displaystyle\frac{1}{N}\sum_{j=1}^N\delta_{Y_t^j}\) converges to \(u_t\) as \(N\) goes to infinity.
-We talk about propagation of chaos.
+This phenomenon is denoted as propagation of chaos.
 By using the exchangeability of the particles, the coupling implies the convergence towards \(0\) of the quantity \(\displaystyle\sup_{t\in[0;T]}\mathbb{E}\left\{\left|\left|X_t^1-Y_t^1\right|\right|^2\right\}\) for any \(T>0\).

 Some collaborators: Samuel Herrmann (Full Professor at Burgundy University, France), Hong Duong (Assistant Professor at University